 1348 was a member of the London Transport K2 class - Leyland chassis, Metropolitan Vickers motor and English Electric control equipment.
 It entered service in June 1939 on the north London routes from Lea Bridge depot.
-Withdrawn in July 1961 it was stored for some time, until acquired by the Transport Museum Society of Ireland.
+Withdrawn in July 1961 it was stored for some time, until acquired by the Transport Museum Society of Ireland (TMSI).
 Unfortunately due to a shortage of undercover accommodation it was kept outside for many years.
-Placed on long-term loan to the Trolleybus Museum in 2010, 1348 has been restored to 1939 condition.
+Placed on long-term loan to the Museum in 2010, 1348 has been restored to 1939 condition and in 2016 ownership was transferred to the Trolleybus Museum by TMSI.

 This vehicle runs regularly at the Museum.